8base/Documentation/docs/projects/backend/development-tools-dev-env-runtime-environment.md

 Functions have a second `context` argument passed to them that has the following properties:

 - `workspaceId`: Property holds the ID of the current workspace.
 - `context.invokeFunction(taskName, args, options)`: Allows you to invoke other functions.
-To learn more, see [Custom Functions](/backend/custom-functions/custom-functions).
+To learn more, see [Custom Functions]
+(/backend/custom-functions).
 - `context.api.gqlRequest(query, variables, options)`: Provides a convenient way to interact with the 8base GraphQL API.
 When using the `api.gqlRequest` you don't have to worry about setting the URL or authentication header - it is done automatically.
 The query is executed under the authentication context of the user that made the request.

 ### Using `gqlRequest` to Call 8base API